datastax/dsbulk/manual/settings.md

 Workflow Engine-specific settings.

+#### --engine.bufferSize _&lt;number&gt;_

+The buffer size used internally by the workflow engine.

+Usually, the higher this number the better is the throughput; if you encounter OutOfMemoryErrors however, you should probably lower this number.

+Default: **8192**.

-#### --engine.maxMappingThreads _&lt;string&gt;_
+#### --engine.maxConcurrentOps _&lt;string&gt;_

-The maximum number of threads to allocate for serializing and deserializing, as well as for mapping records or results.
+The maximum number of threads to allocate for workflow operations, such as record mappings, result mappings, etc.

 Applies to both read and write workflows.

-The special syntax `NC` can be used to specify a number of threads that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 4C = 4 * 8 = 32 threads.
+The special syntax `NC` can be used to specify a number of threads that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 0.5C = 0.5 * 8 = 4 threads.

-Default: **"1C"**.
+Default: **"0.25C"**.

 <a name="executor"></a>
 ## Executor Settings